LA Green Grounds is a grassroots organization of volunteers dedicated to enabling residents of South Los Angeles to create their own edible gardens.

 Started in 2010 by Florence Nishida

-, Vanessa Voblis and Ron Finley who has since moved to pursue the Ron Finley Project
+, Vanessa Vobis, and Ron Finley who has since moved on to his own pursuits.

 As of the end of 2013, 27 edible gardens have been installed.

 Please note: LA Green Grounds run on Volunteer power, so we try to as responsive as possible; please be patient.
 Want to help?
 We have volunteer opportunities.
 Please sign up to be a volunteer here